robertg/rustkit/README.md

 -----
 1. Install the gems with ```bundle install --without test``` (Until we have Unit Tests)
 2. View all available rake commands with ```rake -T```
-3. Make a config.rb file.
+3. Make a config.rb file on the root of the project.
 Add the following to it:
 ```
 RDB_CONFIG = {
   host:    ENV['RDB_HOST'] || 'localhost',